Skip to content

 Does the currency exchange rate really make a big difference to nomad finances?

 It can make a substantial difference, particularly if a salary is paid in a stronger currency and living costs are in a location with a weaker local currency.
-Even modest exchange rate shifts can alter effective purchasing power from one month to the next, which is worth considering when planning ahead.
+Even modest exchange rate shifts can alter effective purchasing power from one month to the next, which is worth noting when planning ahead.
 This calculator can help illustrate how adjusting the currency multiplier affects overall cost comparison.

 How accurate are digital nomad cost of living comparisons online?